javadev/dsnviewer/README.md

 # dsnviewer
-Java/Swing application to view DSN files of the TinyCad
+The java/swing application to view DSN files